g3Bg2/loopi/CODE_OF_CONDUCT.md

 Reporting

-Report unacceptable behavior to the project maintainers via GitHub.
+Report unacceptable behavior to the project maintainers.
 To report an incident:

+- **Email**: Send a confidential report to **support@dyan.live** with the subject line "Code of Conduct Report".
-- Open a new issue in this repository and include "CODE OF CONDUCT REPORT" in the title so maintainers can triage it quickly.
+- **GitHub**: Open a new issue in this repository and include "CODE OF CONDUCT REPORT" in the title so maintainers can triage it quickly.
-- If you need confidentiality, use GitHub's Security Advisories feature (if available) or mention in the issue that you'd like a private response — maintainers will convert the report to a private disclosure when appropriate.
+- If you need confidentiality via GitHub, use GitHub's Security Advisories feature (if available) or mention in the issue that you'd like a private response — maintainers will convert the report to a private disclosure when appropriate.

-If you're unsure how to proceed, open an issue and maintainers will assist you.
+If you're unsure how to proceed, contact us via email or open an issue and maintainers will assist you.

 This project follows the Contributor Covenant v2.0.
 Full text: https://www.contributor-covenant.org/version/2/0/code_of_conduct.html